man-in-black382/LightningSample/README.md

 IDLightningNode class does the main job.

-Not much of a discription here, it still has problems, which i intend to fix, but now now.
+Not much of a discription here, it still has problems, which i intend to fix, but not now.

 Problems
 -----------